25 BEST North Carolina Beaches To Visit (2023)

 masonboro

 To access Masonboro Island, you’ll need to take a boat.
 You could try making friends with a local boater, hiring the Masonboro Water Taxi, or paddling over in a kayak or canoe.
-Once you arrive, you’ll be able to pitch your tent right on the sand, immersing yourself in the island’s unspoiled beauty and abundant wildlife.
+Once you arrive, you can pitch your tent in the sand, immersing yourself in the island’s unspoiled beauty and abundant wildlife.

 Atlantic Beach